 How can we reduce this Mura (unevenness) and level production?
 Most companies have a reasonably predictable demand when taken over a period of time, even allowing for those companies with seasonal fluctuations.
 We need to smooth this demand to our processes to try to reduce the fluctuations that they see.

-So for instance if your demand is 200 on Monday, 100 on Tuesday, just 50 on Wednesday and Thursday and 100 again on Friday, your average demand is 100, this is the rate at which you want to produce, not have everyone working like mad on Monday and relaxing in the middle of the week.
+So for instance, if your demand is 200 on Monday, 100 on Tuesday, just 50 on Wednesday and Thursday and 100 again on Friday, your average demand is 100, this is the rate at which you want to produce.
+You don't want everyone working like mad on Monday and relaxing in the middle of the week.